-Year Group Term (Autumn/Spring/Su mmer) Theme Subject Learning Objective Key Skills Key Vocab Year 3 Summer Emperors and Empires History Bronze and Iron Ages To know how did the Roman Empire become so powerful To know who was Julius Caesar, and his attempted invasion To know what was Britain like before the Romans To know how did the Romans conquer Britain by Claudius To know why did Boudicca lead a revolt against the Romans To know how did the Romans change Britain.
+JOHN HELLINS PRIMARY SCHOOL Being the best we can be Year Group Term (Autumn/Spring/Su mmer) Theme Subject Learning Objective Key Skills Key Vocab Year 3 Summer Emperors and Empires History To understand where the Romans fit on the timeline of history, and was after the Stone, Bronze and Iron Ages.
+To know how did the Roman Empire become so powerful.
+To know who was Julius Caesar, and his attempted invasion.
+To know what was Britain like before the Romans.
+To know how did the Romans conquer Britain by Claudius.
+To know how did the Romans conquer Britain by Claudius.
+To know why did Boudicca lead a revolt against the Romans.
+To know whow did the Romans change Britain.
 To know what did the Romans believe?
-To be able to place the time studied on a timeline To be able to use terms and dates related to the topic To be able to sequence several events and artefacts To be able to find out about everyday lives of the people in the topic To be able to compare to our loves today To be able to identify the reasons for and the results of people's action To be able to identify and give reasons for different ways in which the past is represented To be able to distinguish between different versions of the same story and why they are different To be able to use a wide range of resources to find out about the period To be able to observe small details in pictures and artefacts To be able to select and record information relevant to the topic To be able to start researching using the library and technology Empire, civilisation, parliament, peasantry, local, regional, national, cultural, military, economic, religious, social, Julius Caesar, invasion, Claudius, conquest, Hadrian's Wall, Boudicca, Romanisation, Caerwent, Empire Year 3 Summer Emperors and Empires Geography To know a range of facts about Italy, including is climatic conditions, location, population, capital city, names of Italian islands (Sicily and Sardinia) To be able to explore key facts of a country within Europe.
+To know how were Roman beliefs similar to those of the Ancient Greeks concerning their Gods?
+To know in what ways did life in Britain remain the same after the Roman invasion?
+To know why the Roman Empire collapsed.
+To know that information we get from books, people and the internet may be biased and where possible checked with trusted sources.
+To know the meanings of these substantive concepts, trade, migration, immigration, trade routes, enemy, power, peace, society, rules/law, frontier, public.
+To be able to place the time studied on a timeline.
+To be able to use terms and dates related to the topic.
+To be able to sequence several events and artefacts.
+To be able to find out about everyday lives of the people in the topic.
+To be able to compare to our loves today.
+To be able to identify the reasons for and the results of people's action.
+To be able to identify and give reasons for different ways in which the past is represented.
+To be able to distinguish between different versions of the same story and why they are different.
+To be able to use a wide range of resources to find out about the period.
+To be able to observe small details in pictures and artefacts.
+To be able to select and record information relevant to the topic.
+To be able to start researching using the library and technology Empire, civilisation, parliament, peasantry, local, regional, national, cultural, military, economic, religious, social, Julius Caesar, invasion, Claudius, conquest, Hadrian's Wall, Boudicca, Romanisation, Caerwent, Empire Year 3 Summer Emperors and Empires Geography To know a range of facts about Italy, including is climatic conditions, location, population, capital city, names of Italian islands (Sicily and Sardinia).
+To be able to explore key facts of a country within Europe.
 Greece, Europe, climate, map, population, language, Islands, Ionian Sea, Mediterranean Sea, Aegean Sea.